 By studying the market's needs and economic indicators, the marketing director designs the company's comprehensive marketing strategies.
 These strategies aim to increase the target market's awareness of the company.

-The director runs the marketing department, providing guidance and input to marketing managers and staff.
-The median yearly pay for the marketing director in 2018 is $83,000 according to PayScale.
+The director runs the marketing department, providing guidance and input to team leaders and staff.
+The median yearly pay for the marketing director is $92,082 according to March 2022 data from Payscale.

 This job involves managing the development and implementation of marketing plans, projects, and campaigns.
 The marketing manager is also responsible for overseeing a company's short- and long-term marketing strategies.

-He or she manages a team or department and could also be in charge of brand development, public relations, and competitive analytics.
+These marketing leaders manage a team or department and could also be in charge of brand development, public relations, and competitive analytics.
 Someone in this role will most likely interact with multiple departments depending on the size of the company.
-The median pay for marketing managers is $63,000 annually in 2018 according to PayScale.

 Product Marketing Manager

 Assigned a company's product or product line, the product manager creates and implements a strategy to effectively sell the product and garner the highest revenues.
-He or she manages public perception of the product.
+They manage public perception of the product.
 The role can be local, regional, national, or international.
-As of 2018, the median yearly salary for product marketing managers is $84,000, per PayScale.
+As of March 2022, the median yearly salary for product marketing managers is $93,823, per Payscale.

 Learn more about Barry University's online MBA in Marketing program.